diogoferraz/ai-mba/README.md

-# ai-mba
+# IA-MBA
-Repository with all the exercises from MBA
+Repository with all the exercises from my IA, Big data, Data science, and data analysys for business MBA